nicholaswagner/warforthecrown/readme.md

 ---

 ## Nested Callouts
-Callouts can be nested
+Callouts can also be nested

 > [!question]+
 > > [!swords]+
-> > > [!success]-
+> > > [!success]- •••
+> > > SUPRISE!
 > > > ![[periwinkle.png]]
 >
 ---

 ##### Callouts have an Initial display state

-- default callout
+default callout

-	- > [!info]
+> [!magic]
+> By default callouts will not support "folding"

-- callout with custom title
+callout with custom title

-	- > [!info] with a custom title
+> [!tip] with a custom title

-- initially folded
+initially folded

-	- > [!info]- Initially folded callout
+> [!question]- Initially folded callout
 > inner callout text will be displayed or hidden accordingly

-- initially expanded folding state
+ initially expanded folding state

-	- > [!info]+ Initially expanded callout
+> [!success]+ Initially expanded callout
  > inner callout text will be displayed or hidden accordingly

 ---